AI ballot results: 99% YES vote

 Paul W Fleming, Equity General Secretary

-Who can vote in the ballot?
+Who could vote in the ballot?

-Around 7,000 Equity members who have worked on a Pact-Equity agreement since they were last negotiated in 2021 are eligible to vote in the ballot.
+Around 7,000 Equity members who have worked on a Pact-Equity agreement since they were last negotiated in 2021 were eligible to vote in the ballot.
 It’s the first time this whole group of members working across film and TV have voted on industrial action, showing the far-reaching impact of AI on performers across the industry.

 What is an indicative ballot?